Nicolex0/Nicolex0/README.md

+# Hii👋
-- 👋 Hi, I’m Nicole
+- I’m Nicole
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning how to code
 - 💞️ I’m looking to collaborate on everything related
-- 📫 How to reach me ...
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: I love pets!

 <!---
 Nicolex0/Nicolex0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.